inspire_blur 0.2.0 copy "inspire_blur: ^0.2.0" to clipboard

 Try using InspireBlurMode.animatedSampler, which works better in scrollable widgets and dynamically changing layouts.

-It is recommended to call Inspire.warmUp() during app startup, for example on a splash screen.
+It is recommended to call Inspire.warmUp() on app startup, for example during a splash screen.
 This function preloads the shaders used by the effects.

 While not required, this is a useful optimization that ensures the blur effect renders immediately when first used, avoiding potential frame drops — especially on lower-end devices.